2i2c-org/team-compass/engineering/workflow/default-workflow.md

 ### EasyRetro user account

 We have a paid Team subscription for EasyRetro, to make it easier to facilitate retrospectives.
 The user account is **admin@2i2c.org**.
-The credentials are stored in BitWarden.
+The credentials are stored in our [shared BitWarden account](https://vault.bitwarden.com/#/vault?organizationId=11313781-4b83-41a3-9d35-afe200c8e9f1).

 #### The General Format of a Iteartion Retrospective